How To Tune A Harp

 As a guide, start with middle C on the piano which is the 4th Octave C on the harp

 Make sure that all the levers are in the ‘off’ position (i.e. clear of the strings).
-With the tuning key and whilst positioned at the harp, turn the top of key away from you to sharpen the note, towards you to flatten it.
+Whilst positioned behind the harp (i.e. standing where you would play it), turn the top of key away from you to sharpen (raise the pitch of) the note, towards you to flatten (lower the pitch of) it.

-Tune it until the note on the piano and the harp are in unison.
+Tune it until the note on the piano and the harp are the same.

 Method 2 – Digital Meter Method